12hyeon/12hyeon.github.io/_posts/2000-01-01-sample-quick-mardown-example.md

 ---
 layout: post
-title: Quick markdown example
+title: (sample) Quick markdown example
-subtitle: This is a quick markdown example
+subtitle: (sample) This is a quick markdown example
-categories: markdown
+categories: sample
-tags: [example]
+tags: [sample]
 ---

 Paragraphs are separated by a blank line.